-Broadening access to arts and cultural institutions by supporting learning initiatives for underserved children and families that celebrate individual expression and enrich community diversity.
+Broadening access to to arts and cultural initiatives for underserved children, youth and families that stimulates and inspires overall achievement and life success.

 Arts and Culture

-- Supporting collaborations between arts and cultural institutions to engage youth and families.
+- Supporting collaborations between arts and cultural institutions that deepen learning.

 “Our mobile workshops give students an arts foundation, so when they go to an arts-focused high school, they have the same skill set as a student from a suburban school.
 It’s catching Detroit Public Schools back up to what all American schools should have available.”